MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 **Currently supported boards:**
- * 32x32
+ * 32x32 (Limited number of features)
- * 64x32
+ * 64x32 (the _most_ supported)
  * 64x64
  * 128x32
  * 128x64

-If you'd like to see support for another set of board dimensions, file an issue!
+If you'd like to see support for another set of board dimensions, or have design suggestions for an existing one, file an issue!

 **Pi's with known issues**
  * Raspberry Pi Zero has had numerous reports of slowness and unreliabilty during installation and running the software.